Transport mobility package – current legal status

 These changes went into effect in August 2023.

-The new rules on the posting of drivers in road transport are intended to allow the laws in individual European Union countries to be brought into line with those set by the community.
+The new rules on the posting of drivers in road transport were intended to facilitate the alignment of laws in individual EU countries with those set by the community.
 On August 19, 2023, the law of July 28, 2023 became effective.
 On the posting of drivers in road transport.
 The law on drivers’ working time has also been modified.
 The latter clarifies the issue of business travel.
 One of the most important provisions that has been updated is the one proclaiming that “a driver performing business tasks in international road transport is not on a business trip” within the meaning of the Labor Code.

 The new entries in the Drivers’ Hours Act also introduce the concept of average wages.
 It is intended to establish a criterion for determining dues for professional drivers.
 The updated entry can be found Article 2.
 Item 8 of the same.

-Under the new regulations, the issue of determining the tax base for drivers involved in international transportation will also change.
+Under the new regulations, the issue of determining the tax base for drivers involved in international transportation has also been changed.
 Art.
 26f para.
 2 of the Law on Working Time of Drivers says that in their case the regulations issued under Art.
 21 of the Law of October 13, 1998. on the social insurance system concerning employees working abroad for Polish employers.

 Moreover, Art.
 26g of the Law (on drivers’ working time) contains additional rules, covering those drivers whose monthly income exceeds the value of the average salary (determined in accordance with the rules cited above).
 In such cases, income does not count: